cs50/cs50.readthedocs.io/lab.md

 A value of `terminal` (implicit or explicit) is required.

-Also available as values for `windows` are
+Also available as values for `window` are

 * `browser`, which signifies that the lab should have an embedded browser, and
 * `x`, which signifies that the lab should have an embedded X window,